Uniface ‘skip’ Statement: Your Guide to Mastering Line Spacing in Reports and Printing

 To begin incorporating the skip statement into your Uniface applications:

-2. Insert the skip statement within the appropriate printing triggers or ProcScript logic.
+skipstatement within the appropriate printing triggers or ProcScript logic. - Ensure the

 While seemingly simple, the Uniface skip statement is a vital component for producing polished, professional, and easily readable printed documents.
 By mastering this command, you gain a significant degree of control over your application’s output formatting.